abbott567/blog/src/posts/article-32-and-why-it-sucks/content.md

 Unfortunately, it's not coming as quickly as some of us had hoped, but Rome wasn't built in a day.

 Luckily, for some organisations, it's a way to ease into new rules without causing too much panic or chaos.
-Or, I guess, without them losing too much money, which if we're honest, is proably what all the transitional period boils down to.
+Or, I guess, without them losing too much money, which if we're honest, is probably what all the transitional period boils down to.

 What we're seeing is an attempt at balance, between moving forward into a more inclusive world, and giving organisations a fair amount of time to adapt.
 But, for some of us, I guess it feels like the balance is just never tipped in our favour.
 I mean, the Web Content Accessibility Guidelines have been around since 1999, so, I personally think we've all given organisations long enough to adjust!
 But that's just me.